Ahomisation: History

 The Tai settlers brought with them the superior technique of wet-rice cultivation, and believed that they were divinely ordained to bring the fallow land under the plow.
 They adopted many stateless shifting cultivators of the region into their fold, though they were also conscious of their numerical inferiority.
 As a result, the Tai-Ahom polity initially absorbed people from various ethnic groups of the region such as Borahi, Moran and Naga.
 Later, after subjugating the Chutiya kingdom and Dimasa Kingdom, much of the Chutia and the Dimasa-Kachari populace too were absorbed into the Ahom population.
 Many indigenous people from various ethnic groups were ceremonially adopted into Ahom clans, as recorded in the chronicles known as "Buranji".
 Thus the illustrious Ahom family of Miri Sandikai was founded by one Miri (Mising), the adopted son of a Burhagohain.
 King Gadadhar Singha (1681–1696) accepted two Naga princesses as his consorts.
 The new converts, if capable, were even elevated to important administrative posts.
 Thus the second Borphukan became the governor of Lower Assam, who was the son of a Naga of Banferra clan.
 Queen Phuleswari, who took the regalia to her hand during the reign of king Siva Singha (1714–1744), appointed a Bhutanese youth as her page.
 Kancheng, the first Barpatra Gohain was born and brought up in a Naga family.
 Miri-Sandikoi and Moran-Patar were Sandikoi and Patar from the Mising and Moran communities, This was true even for the priestly clans: Naga-Bailung, Miri-bailung and Nara-Bailung Ahom Chutias formed the major sub-division.
 They were termed as such as they intermarried with the already mixed Ahoms.
 Most of them have been absorbed into the Ahom fold over time.
 They held various position in the Ahom kingdom's administration as seen with Momai Tamuli Borbarua, Langi Panisiya Borphukan, Rupchandra Borbarua, Kirtichandra Borbarua, Lachit Borphukan, Piyoli Borphukan, Badanchandra Borphukan, Thumlung Borgohain, Banrukia Gohain(during Susenpha's reign).
 Even during Sukapha's reign, many Chutia or Moran families like Som-chiring and Changsai were absorbed into the Ahom fold.
 Majority of Ahoms of the Chetia clan as well as the Lahon clan originated from the Chutia community.
+In this manner, numerous ethnic groups hailing from both the plains and the hills across the region were assimilated into the 'Ahom' population.